KingsleyAmankwah/edu-hub/README.md

 ## :dart: About

-EduHub is a web based educational platform that give access to free educational materials to students in Junior High Schools of Ghana.
+iEduGH which Stands for Improved EDUCATION GHANA is Hub that provides a source of learning experiences for learners and teaching resources.
+It ensure increase the success of students in their learning journey of Computing in Ghanaian Junior High Schools

 <!-- ## :sparkles: Features -->